radekg/yugabyte-db-example-extension/README.md

 Work originally inspired by the article from _supabase_:

 - [Protecting reserved roles with PostgreSQL Hooks](https://supabase.io/blog/2021/07/01/roles-postgres-hooks)

+## PostgreSQL 11.2

+YugabyteDB uses PostgreSQL 11.2 internally so this extension tooling uses exactly that version.

 ## Create the build infrastructure Docker image